Leyinko/Atomify/README.md

 ### Music Genre Algorithm

 Choose a track that represents a genre to tailor your initial daily recommendations.
-The algorithm adapts to your preferences, offering a customized and evolving music experience:
+The algorithm adapts to your preferences, offering a customized and evolving music experience :

 **Recommendations will be influenced by the genre you listen to the most!**

 ### Profile and Stats

-Change profile settings, set favorite songs, view Daily Tracks and personalized recommendations, and monitor your PR and PC.
+Change profile picture, set favorite songs, view Daily and personalized recommendations Tracks, and monitor your PR and PC.

 **Higher PR rates will indicate more popular and mainstream choices, while lower rates will showcase a more unique and distinctive taste.**